Skip to main content

 2. Origins and location (Dorchester / Mackay)

-Regional press coverage (1958) also documents the establishment as a downtown “artists’ destination,” associated with Hector Tellier and his wife Ghislaine Branchaud, and describes the café as an address already well embedded in popular culture.
+Regional press coverage (1958) also documents the establishment as a downtown “artists’ destination,” associated with Hector Tellier and his wife Ghislaine Branchaud, and describes the café as an address already well established in popular culture.

 3. Ghislaine Branchaud Tellier: a central figure in cultural life